 - Act as if nothing has happened or trying not to think about their problems

-- Resign themselves that nothing can be done to improve the situation, even though they lack adequate understanding and fail to exert adequate effort.
+- Resign themselves that nothing can be done to improve the situation, even though they lack adequate understanding and fail to exert sufficient effort.

-- There are compelling discoveries in the fields of cognitive science, linguistics and neuroscience about how "reframing" serious health-related issues can help motivate resistant people to change.
-For example, instead of trying to break through the denial of Ignorers/Deniers through threats they will die, it may be much more useful to reframe the issue in a way that focuses them on a vision of "joyful living" rather than a "fear of dying," since joy is a more powerful motivator than fear [reference].
-This kind of reframing changes the mental structures that shape one's view of the world; it typically requires months of psychological counseling to the break through the thoughts and feelings that block Ignorers/Deniers' awareness and motivation to change.
+- There are compelling discoveries in cognitive science, linguistics, and neuroscience about how "reframing" serious health-related issues can help motivate resistant people to change.
+For example, instead of trying to break through the denial of Ignorers/Deniers through threats they will die, it may be much more helpful to reframe the issue in a way that focuses them on a vision of "joyful living" rather than a "fear of dying," since joy is a more powerful motivator than fear [reference].
+This kind of reframing changes the mental structures that shape one's view of the world; it typically requires months of psychological counseling to break through the thoughts and feelings that block Ignorers/Deniers' awareness and motivation to change.

-- When cultural influences create a "machismo" attitude, in which Ignorers/Deniers perceive getting help as a sign of personal weakness or failing, cognitive-behavioral counseling can combat that belief.
-In addition, innovative self-help software, that guides the person toward healthier behavior and thinking, can be useful.
-One focus would be on reframing the situation from (a) getting help reveals weakness to (b) receiving help when it's needed and using it to improve one's life is a sign of wisdom and personal strength, whereas the refusing help is childish and self-destructive.
+- When cultural influences create a "machismo" attitude, in which Ignorers/Deniers perceive getting help as a sign of personal weakness or failure, cognitive-behavioral counseling can combat that belief.
+In addition, innovative self-help software that guides the person toward healthier behavior and thinking can be helpful.
+One focus would be reframing the situation from (a) getting help revealing weakness to (b) receiving help when needed and using it to improve one's life is a sign of wisdom and personal strength, whereas refusing help is childish and self-destructive.

-- Dealing with a person's lack of trust may require intervention of a wellness coach who takes the time to establish a close, positive relationship with the Ignorer/Denier, and who has the knowledge and experience to gain the person's confidence.
+- Dealing with a person's lack of trust may require the intervention of a wellness coach who takes the time to establish a close, positive relationship with the Ignorer/Denier and has the knowledge and experience to gain the person's confidence.